praveenspeaks/TopicSearch/README.md

 we can run API : http://localhost:49162
 Elastic Search : http://localhost:49161

+# Creating cluster onto aws account
+to run below command first you have to install eksctl application from https://community.chocolatey.org/packages/eksctl, it will install kubectl as well

+eksctl create cluster --name [Cluster-Name] --region [RegionName] --nodegroup-name [NodeName: anyname you like] --node-type t3.micro --nodes 2

 # Kubes commands
 to create kube deployment file below command will generate yaml content which can be copied to yaml file for deployment